 In line with the FARR model, cognitive appraisals and communication between parents was important.
 The mothers were the primary caregivers in all of the families interviewed and some mothers reported that the fathers had less understanding of the side-effects of dexamethasone and how to manage them.
 If fathers are unable to attend meetings or interventions due to work commitments or childcare provision for other children, professionals should explore with mothers how they can support the fathers to understand the impact of dexamethasone and develop strategies for managing the behaviour (and vice versa in families where fathers are the primary care-givers).
 Staff training to increase the identification of parents having difficulty co-parenting or within their own relationship who might benefit from referral to psychology will also be important.

-Dexamethasone has been identified to impact on the whole family and cause difficulties within the various relationships.
-Therefore, a systemic consultation may be of benefit for families who find this difficult to manage.
+Dexamethasone has been identified to impact on the whole family.
+A systemic consultation (or family therapy) may be of benefit for some families.
 This may help families to identify unhelpful patterns in their behaviour and find more adaptive ways of interacting.

 Methodological Considerations